Syed Nazmul Hassan Lovan: Early career

 Lovan first played senior football with Khulna Town Club in the Khulna First Division League, in 1975.
 After becoming league champions, he got a place in the Jessore District the following year, and went onto lift the Sher-e-Bangla Cup, scoring 6 goals along the way.
 In the same year, he joined Dhanmondi Club in the Dhaka Second Division League.

 Club career

 In 1977, Lovan played in the Dhaka First Division League for Azad Sporting Club.
 However, it was at Wari Club where Lovan would gain fame.
 In the 1978 Super League round, he scored against domestic giants Abahani Krira Chakra, as Wari won the match 3–2.
-The defeat saw Abahani lose the league title to arch-rivals Mohammedan SC.
+The defeat saw Abahani lose the league title to arch-rivals Mohammedan.
 The victory also started a famous chant in Dhaka football; "Wari Ailo" (lit.
 'Wari are here').

 He was captain of the club in 1979 and was later part of a BJMC team which finished unbeaten runners-up in the 1980 league.
-In 1981, he suffered a fatal injury during a league game against WAPDA SC.
+In 1981, he suffered a serious injury during a league game against WAPDA SC.
 He retired in 1984 with Brothers Union after rarely entering the pitch the previous few years.